Automated Repair of Resource Leaks in Android Applications: Related Work

-Approaches based on static analysis build an \emph{abstraction} of an app's behavior, which can be searched exhaustively for leaks.
-For example, Relda2~\cite{Relda2TSE16} combines flow-insensitive and flow-sensitive static analyses to compute resource \emph{summaries}: abstract representations of each method's resource usage, which can be combined to perform leak detection across different procedures and callbacks.
+Relda2~\cite{Relda2TSE16} combines flow-insensitive and flow-sensitive static analyses to compute resource \emph{summaries}: abstract representations of each method's resource usage, which can be combined to perform leak detection across different procedures and callbacks.
 Since Relda2 approximates loops in an activity's lifecycle by abstracting away some of the flow information (even in its ``flow-sensitive'' analysis), and does not accurately track nested resource acquisitions, its analysis is generally unsound (leaks may go undetected) and imprecise (spurious errors may be reported).
+In contrast, \toolname performs a more thorough and precise inter-procedural analysis by considering all possible callback sequences. \toolname even allows users to set the \emph{unrolling depth} $D$ (affecting the maximum length of analyzed callback sequences), which is a means of trading off soundness (i.e., how thorough the analysis is) with running time (i.e., how long/how many computational resources the analysis takes). \toolname's modeling of resources is more detailed than Relda2's also because it supports a validation step (\autoref{sec:validation}), which can detect inconsistencies between a resource's recommended usage guidelines and how it is actually used by an app.
+After building a control-flow model of resource usages, Relda2 uses an off-the-shelf model checker to analyze it.
+In contrast, \toolname uses a custom automata-theoretic analysis algorithm to search for leaks on resource-flow graphs, which may contribute to more precise and scalable results.

 RelFix~\cite{Relfix} can patch resource leaks in Android apps that have been detected by Relda2.
 It applies patches at the level of Dalvik bytecode, whereas \toolname does so at the level Smali (a human-readable format of Dalvik), which makes \toolname's output more accessible to human programmers. \autoref{sec:comparison} discussed a detailed comparison between \toolname and Relda2/RelFix in terms of precision and patch sizes.
+Another significant difference is how they build fixes: RelFix follows the simple approach of releasing resources in the very last callback of an activity's lifecycle, whereas \toolname builds fixes that adhere to Android's recommended guidelines.